On localization sequences in the algebraic K-theory of ring spectra: The truncated Brown--Peterson spectra as algebras

 \begin{lemma} For any $v_i$, $\BPP/v_i$ admits $\EE_1$-algebra structures over $\BPP$. \begin{proof} By Strickland~\cite{strickland}*{Corollary 3.3}, there exist products on $\BPP/v_i$.
 Moreover, by~\cite{strickland}*{Proposition 3.1}, these are homotopy associative.
 It follows that we get $A_3$ structures on $\BPP/v_i$.
-By Angeltveit~\cite{angeltveit}*{Corollary 3.7}, these extend to $A_\infty$-structures over $\BPP$.
-Giving an $A_\infty$-structure over $\BPP$ is equivalent to making $\BPP/v_i$ an $\EE_1$-ring over $\BPP$. \end{proof} \end{lemma}
+By Angeltveit~\cite{angeltveit}*{Corollary 3.7}, which Angeltveit remarks in the introduction to that section applies equally well over any $\EE_\infty$-ring, these extend to $A_\infty$-structures over $\MU_{(p)}$.
+Giving an $A_\infty$-structure over $\MU_{(p)}$ is equivalent to making $\BPP/v_i$ an $\EE_1$-ring over $\MU_{(p)}$.
+Using the $\EE_4$-ring map $\BPP\rightarrow\MU_{(p)}$ of~\cite{basterra-mandell}*{Section 5}, we obtain $\EE_1$-algebra structures on $\BPP/v_i$ over $\BPP$ by restriction. \end{proof} \end{lemma} In particular, since $v_i$ is not a zero-divisor and by the lemma, the cofiber $\BPP/v_i$ has the expected homotopy ring, namely